sethsnow182/parallax/README.md

 # parallax

-Here you can see an example page with the parallax effect.
+Here you can see a basic landing page with the parallax effect.